 Need more information?

 Do you have questions about the Erb Institute?
-Want to hear more about the Ross School of Business or the School of Natural Resources and Environment from an Erb student’s perspective?
+Want to hear more about the Ross School of Business or the School for Environment and Sustainability from an Erb student’s perspective?
 AmbassadErbs—current student contacts from the Erb Institute—can help you find the answers.
 Connect with one today!